iannato/Kenya-Universities-list-laravel/README.md

-# kenya-universities-lists-laravel
+# kenya-universities-list-laravel
-A list of all universities in kenya for laravel select list
+A list of all universities in kenya for laravel drop down select list